torproject/onionbalance/docs/onionbalance-config.rst

 See Also
 --------

-Full documentation for the **OnionBalance** software is available at https://onionbalance.readthedocs.org/
+Full documentation for the **Onionbalance** software is available at https://onionbalance.readthedocs.org/